 Like the player he hopes to one day succeed, Nübel starred with Germany U21s before leaving Schalke for Bayern.
 The 23-year-old will likely have to wait a little - and learn from one of the world's very best - before stepping into his shoes.

-Ter Stegen, meanwhile, could potentially meet Neuer in the last eight of the Champions League.
-He, too, could be forced to raise his game even further if he is to add to his 24 caps and displace his rival, who started seven out of Germany's eight Euro 2020 qualifiers.
+Ter Stegen was on the wrong end of an 8-2 loss to Neuer & Co. in the last eight of the Champions League and he, too, will have to raise his game even further if he is to add to his 24 caps and displace his rival, who started seven out of Germany's eight Euro 2020 qualifiers.

 Neuer, after all, told 11Freunde that there is "no going back" once a player retires.
 He promised that if professional football does become a burden, he will emulate Bayern icon Philipp Lahm by going out at the top.

 At the moment, though, Neuer said he still has "great passion" for the game, and pointed out there is "always something" left to win.
-Another Champions League medal will be high on his agenda, as well as the rescheduled European Championship next summer.
+Another Champions League medal reaffirms his legend, as would success at the rescheduled European Championship next summer.
 With close to 400 games for Bayern behind him and fast approaching 100 caps for Germany, he is no mood to take a back seat.